Space Domain Awareness

 - Regulation of satellites – e.g., can the satellite de-orbit / graveyard at end of life?

 - Regulation of launch and launch sites to ensure range safety.

-Note, the above only covers the conjunction risk, there are other nonphysical concerns, including frequency interference, space weather and astronomy optical interference.
+Note, the above only covers the conjunction risk, there are other nonphysical concerns with Space Domain Awareness, including frequency interference, space weather and astronomy optical interference.

 Military users share the above concerns as part of their job is to ensure that space remains a safe environment (protect mission), but in addition, military organizations need to defend, which means that an understanding of threats and tactical opportunities e.g. observation or communications capacity is required.